bskinn/tempvars/README.rst

 the IPython and basic Python REPLs, and the outermost scope of executed and imported modules.
-Preliminary testing indicates it also works with `cauldron-notebook <https://github.com/sernst/cauldron>`__, though it may be less helpful there due to the step-local scoping paradigm used (shared values must be passed around via ``cauldron.shared``).
+Preliminary testing indicates it also works with `cauldron-notebook <https://github.com/sernst/cauldron>`__, though it may be less helpful there due to its step-local scoping paradigm (shared values must be passed around via ``cauldron.shared``).

 ----